Benjamin-Loison/YouTube-operational-API/README.md

 ## Install your own instance of the API:

+1. If you do not own a server, then I recommend Oracle always free VPS (see https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).
+Note that at account creation only some *home regions*, including *Marseille* (France), propose more powerful *Ampere A1* shapes.

-1. If not already hosting a website ([click here](https://github.com/Benjamin-Loison/YouTube-operational-API/wiki/Home/1c7139f68af217d41d0a201a97eaecf87c139a8b#install-your-own-instance-of-the-api-on-a-nginx-web-server) if you prefer nginx), run in a terminal:
+2. If not already hosting a website ([click here](https://github.com/Benjamin-Loison/YouTube-operational-API/wiki/Home/1c7139f68af217d41d0a201a97eaecf87c139a8b#install-your-own-instance-of-the-api-on-a-nginx-web-server) if you prefer nginx), run in a terminal:

 ### On Linux (Ubuntu, Debian and Mint):